Azure/draft-classic/docs/packs.md

     charts/           # OPTIONAL: A directory containing any charts upon which this chart depends. templates/        # OPTIONAL: A directory of templates that, when combined with values,
                       # will generate valid Kubernetes manifest files.
-  detect              # OPTIONAL: An executable file for pack detection Dockerfile          # A Dockerfile for building the application
+  Dockerfile          # A Dockerfile for building the application
 ```